22

 1

 • \$\begingroup\$ Apparently it's the exact same approach as @Dennis' Jelly answer I now notice.
-I came up with it independently just yet, but it's not too surprising we're using the same straight-forward approach, being codegolf languages with these builtins available. \$\endgroup\$ Aug 5, 2022 at 14:08
+I came up with it independently just yet, but it's not too surprising we're using the same straight-forward approach, being codegolf languages with these builtins available. \$\endgroup\$ Commented Aug 5, 2022 at 14:08

 0